 There are two kinds of cuts:

-Cut part of a branch back to a bud that is facing - or heading- in the direction you wish it to grow- this is for shape.
+Are for Shape: Cut a branch back to a bud that faces - or heads - in the direction you wish it to grow.

 For these cuts, prune just 1/4 of an inch above the bud and slope your cut down at about a 45 degree angle.